premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2011-11-06-the-automatic-millionaire-david-bach-book-review.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2011-11-06
 title: The Automatic Millionaire - A Powerful One-Step Plan To Live And Finish Rich
-date: 2011-11-06
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** The Automatic Millionaire: A Powerful One-Step Plan To Live And Finish Rich